By: Jeremy Partl

-Along with increased excretion of water, the minerals found in that water are lost at a higher rate (1,2).
-In the end, you can quickly become depleted of the key electrolytes that your body needs to function properly.
+Along with increased excretion of water, the minerals found in that water are lost at a higher rate (1, 2).
+In the end, you can quickly become depleted of key electrolytes that your body needs to function properly.

 More than likely, you have probably heard that you should avoid adding sodium to your diet.

-However, for individuals on a low carbohydrate diet or athletes that are training hard, the truth is that your body actually needs extra sodium.
+However, for individuals on a low-carbohydrate diet or athletes who are training hard, the truth is that your body needs extra sodium.

 Potassium is another electrolyte of concern on a ketogenic diet.
 Just as with sodium, potassium is excreted at a greater rate with a low carbohydrate intake.

-When you say the word potassium, most people would probably tend to think first of bananas and potatoes.
+When you say the word potassium, most people would probably first think of bananas and potatoes.
 Not exactly keto-friendly, right?

 Luckily, there are ways to get more potassium in your diet while remaining ketogenic: